 A couple of years ago, I couldn’t have cared less about a hotel’s turn-down service and frankly didn’t understand why people couldn’t climb into bed without someone having first folded the corner of the duvet down first.
 Who were these idiots?

 However I have since seen the light.
-It’s not about the duvet, it’s about everything else, from restocking towels and toiletries to drawing the curtains (thus stopping you from climbing behind furniture to find the elusive curtain pull-cord).
+It’s not about the duvet, it’s about everything else, from restocking towels and toiletries to drawing the curtains (thus stopping you from climbing behind furniture to find the elusive curtain pull-cord) and generally making you feel as if you are being very well after – the sign of a great hotel stay.

 Some hotels make the lighting all dim and moody for when you finally stagger up from the bar, (ME London turns the romantic vibe up to 11 by scattering tea-lights everywhere).
 Some leave a freshly-brewed mood of herbal tea to help you sleep (Kensington Hotel), others leave chocolates, line up slippers by the bed or put the radio on to Classic FM.
 Some people I know hate having a turn-down as they feel they need to leave the room immaculate before the staff work their magic, but I love it.